-

 CAT5e

-Microsoft, MVP - Networking.
+Microsoft, MVP - Networking

-Invisible Modfish
+Invisible Modfish Vindir's Avatar

 Linksys WRT1900AC Dual Band Wi-Fi Router is inspired by the original WRT54G iconic blue/black stackable form factor but with a modernized spin as well as more powerful hardware such as a dual-core 1.2GHz processor, four removable antennas (instead of the standard three), and eSata and USB 2.0/3.0 connectivity ports," Linksys said.
 Four gigabit LAN ports are included.
 Maximum throughput will be "up to 1.3Gbps on the 5GHz band and up to 600Mpbs on the 2.4GHz band.